 The most obvious use for someone in my profession is to use Google Glass to provide a live showing of a property with a busy or out-of-state client which is what I did.

 This required a bit of set up.
-My client had to setup a Google or Gmail account, we had to +1 each other, and I had to add her as one of my coveted 10 "shared contacts" (currently Glass only allows you to specify up to 10 people who are accessible from the device - the next Google Glass generation may revise this).
+My client had to setup a Google or Gmail account, we had to +1 each other, and I had to add her as one of my coveted 10 "shared contacts" (currently, Glass only allows you to specify up to 10 people who are accessible from the device - the next Google Glass generation may revise this).
 Google Glass currently doesn't let you join a Hangout, only initiate one.
 I did a practice run, a Google Glass demo if you will, to ensure everything worked for her and off we went to look at homes for sale, like a quirky Google Glass commercial.

 During the showing it was nice to be "hands free" to open doors and keep the camera pointed in the right direction, this is especially true for luxury homes and properties with interesting architecture.
 But the live video feed was blurred at times for my client so I had to stop and wait for the streaming feed to adjust.
 She was able to provide feedback in real time, asking me to go back to certain rooms and take a closer look at certain elements which was helpful.